broadinstitute/sparklespray/README.md

 gcloud auth application-default login
 # setup which should be the default project and zone for your cluster
 gcloud init
-# install alpha versions of the command line tools for managing the cluster
-gcloud components install alpha
-# install the kubectl tool for talking to kubernetes
-gcloud components install kubectl
 ```

 ## Setting up
-Create a bucket for holding results and uploads.
-In the following example, we'll assume the name of the bucket is BUCKET_NAME.

 Create a config file "~/.kubeque" or in the current directory containing the following
 (change the values of zone, region, and account to match what you used when
 running gcloud init):